petersulyok/diskinfo/docs/source/intro.rst

 Option 2: discover disks
 ^^^^^^^^^^^^^^^^^^^^^^^^
-Disks can be discovered width the creation of the :class:`~diskinfo.DiskInfo` class.
+Disks can be discovered with the creation of the :class:`~diskinfo.DiskInfo` class.
 After that the list and the number of identified disks can be queried with :meth:`~diskinfo.DiskInfo.get_disk_number()` and :meth:`~diskinfo.DiskInfo.get_disk_list()` functions::